 “The beginning is always the hardest” – everyone has heard that and although most people agree that it’s true, the majority of us give up before even starting.
 And why not, since there are so many reasons for doing this or at least it often seems this way.
-These essential hiking tips are intended for all those who don’t have experience (or have a little experience) with hiking and backpacking but who would like to spend a great time outside in nature.
+These essential hiking tips for beginners are intended for all those who don’t have experience (or have a little experience) with hiking and backpacking but who would like to spend a great time outside in nature.

 Most beginning backpackers lack the skills and experience of veteran hikers and are prone to the same mistakes typical for so many novice backpackers (needless to say, even some seasoned hikers underestimate dangers and make careless mistakes).
 However, with some simple research, reading, and asking most costly mistakes can be easily avoided without having to take instinctive decisions when you get yourself in trouble.
 And it usually isn’t very smart to rely on your intuitive judgments because it was discovered more than 40 years ago (by the famous psychologists Kahneman and Tversky) that even experienced researchers are prone to the same cognitive biases in more intricate and less transparent problems.

 Tips for beginners

 There are some basics necessary to follow for having a safe hiking experience which will be fun to do and fun to talk about later.
 Let’s start from our backpacking tip #1: